deepflowio/docs/translate/translated/07-integration/02-input/03-profile/02-profile.md

 ## Based on Pyroscope SDK

-DeepFlow currently supports the integration of Profile data sent using the Pyroscope SDK.
+DeepFlow currently supports Profile data sent via Pyroscope SDK.
 You can find the supported language SDKs in the [Pyroscope SDKs](https://grafana.com/docs/pyroscope/latest/configure-client/#pyroscope-sdks-sdk-instrumentation) documentation and complete the instrumentation in your code.

 After modifying the code, change the target sending address to DeepFlow Agent via environment variables in the application's runtime environment.
 For example, in a K8S deployment, add the following environment variables to the deployment file: